 Sharon has an MA from Cambridge University in Theology and Religious Studies, specialising in Islam and Biblical Studies.
 Following her graduation, she taught English at Amideast in Tunisia and then went on to work in Amman, Jordan as a Productions Manager for a publishing company with programmes aiming to promote a reading culture in the Arab World.
 In Sharon's final year in Jordan, she was employed as PA to the Defence Attaché at the British Embassy, then returned to the UK and began work in Israeli-Palestinian conflict resolution, founding the Solutions Not Sides Education Programme in 2010.
 The programme was originally set up under the umbrella of another registered charity, before applying for independent charitable status in 2018.
 Sharon speaks Arabic and French and has studied ancient Hebrew.
 In January 2016, she was awarded a master’s degree with distinction from King's College London, in Terrorism, Security and Society, specialising in nationalism and religion.

-Jess Brandler is SNS' Middle East Director, working with speakers from Palestine and Israel to train, prepare, and support them for work with SNS.
-She has spent considerable time in Israel, Gaza, and the West Bank, and also leads the Fellowship community.
+Jess Brandler is SNS' Managing Director, overseeing all aspects of SNS’ work, as well as working closely with speakers from Palestine and Israel to train, prepare, and support them for work with SNS.
+She has spent considerable time in Israel, Gaza, and the West Bank.
 She's been at SNS since 2015 and worked with founder and Director, Sharon, to considerably grow the organisation to what it is today, expanding into dozens of cities and towns across the UK.
 She graduated from Cambridge University in Politics, Psychology and Sociology, specialising in conflict development, and the role of religion in politics.
 Following her graduation, she was awarded a fellowship at the Central European University in Budapest, where she completed her MA in International Relations and European Studies.
 During this time, she wrote papers and ran seminars on Palestine and Israel, and volunteered with The Human Rights Initiative (HRSI).
 After graduating in Budapest, she moved back to London, where she worked with an education sector in universities and schools as Business, Sales and marketing Manager of the company Yearbook Machine.
 She previously volunteered with the charity Football Beyond Borders, and she is fast on the road to becoming a speaker of Arabic.

 Laurence Conneely graduated from the School of Oriental and African Studies, MSc Violence, Conflict & Development programme, focusing on South East Asia.
 Prior to this, he graduated from Kings College London with a BA in Development Geography with a focus on India and on land use and control.
 Before joining the Solutions Not Sides team, he volunteered and subsequently worked for Link Ethiopia, a small but dynamic not-for-profit educational development NGO, pioneering the delivery of profound grassroots educational change across developing communities in Ethiopia and connecting communities around the world.
 He was responsible for two of Link Ethiopia's major programmes, School Links & Child Sponsorship, as well as overseeing the charity's communications.
 He is an experienced communicator and has more than 3 years' experience working on international development projects rooted in an educational context.